R&B RECORDS

 lost interest or had money problems.
 (Some things never

 change).
-I kept what I needed and sold the rest.
+I kept what I needed

 I worked 8 hours a day, 6